 Now that you've mastered the Waterfall, let's move down the page a bit and look at the Chatbox.

 The Chatbox is a great place to discuss what you're listening to or what others are hearing.
-(Remember to enter your nickname/callsign above the Waterfall, first.)
+(Remember to enter a polite nickname/callsign above the Waterfall, first.)
 You can type your chat message in the long blank box, do the basic math (to prove you are a human and not a spambot) and then click "Chatbox Submit."
 Messages are shown timestamped to UTC, along with the nickname/callsign.

 Tips for using the Chatbox: